zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

-  Tomcat manager is unable to start Tomcat with DOptionsArray.
+  Tomcat manager is unable to start Tomcat with the Java option, due to an incorrect configuration with `components.app-server.node.https.port`, `components.app-server.node.https.key`, or `components.app-server.node.https.certificate`.

   **Action:**

-  Review the warning message and verify DOptionsArray element values are valid or not.
+  Verify configuration with `components.app-server.node.https.port`, `components.app-server.node.https.key`, or `components.app-server.node.https.certificate` is valid or not.